Roaster/Workout/README.md

 - Will need to handle pagination for workouts at some point
 - Move delete X to top right of each workout
 - Deploy to docker container
+- Add setting to update workout name
+- Remove workout from form

 ## Changelog
 - Fixed Stats Page - Currently counts every row.
 Should only count a workout per day - fixed 2/2/25